Psalm 88: Commentary

+Description

 It is described Psalm for the sons of Korah, a prayer for mercy and deliverance, and a Maschil.

 According to Martin Marty, a professor of church history at the University of Chicago, Psalm 88 is "a wintry landscape of unrelieved bleakness".
 Psalm 88 ends by saying:

 Indeed, in Hebrew, the last word of the psalm is "darkness".

 Uses

 Judaism

 Psalm 88 is recited on Hoshana Rabbah.